kenmanheimer/EmacsMultishell/README.md

   * Prepend a path to a new shell name to launch a shell in that directory,
   * and use Emacs tramp path syntax to launch a remote shell.

-  On top of shell and tramp, this turns emacs into a versatile systems management tool.
+  On top of emacs' powerful shell and tramp facilities, this turns emacs into a versatile tool for conducting operations and development across numerous hosts.

 * **[xsel.el](./xsel.el)**